Caruso School of Law COVID-19 Updates

 I am an international student, who should I contact about housing, visas, etc?

 International students should contact the Office of International Student Services

 - Continually monitor your emails for law school and University communications.

 - Live and archived viewing for each of these special briefings are available on the President's Briefing website.

 - The University will continue to keep the community informed on COVID-19 developments as new information becomes available.
 The latest updates can be found on the University's COVID-19 website and Emergency Information Page.

-Will tuition remain the same for fall 2020?
+Will tuition remain the same for spring 2021?